joshcesana/joshcesana.github.io/_posts/2018-08-09-planning-ftw.markdown

 Overlooking and planning projects in a timely, efficient manner, is an extremely valuable skill that will get you far in any industry, including programming.

 Fine tuning and optimizing this skill will pay dividends.
-Start small and try something simple to help up your planning game.
-Whether it be to jot down a plan of your day, your week, or your taking some time to plan out your month.
+Start small and try something simple to help 'up' your planning game.
+Whether it be to jot down a plan of your day, your week, or taking some time to plan out your month.

 Don't beat yourself up if you can't live up to your schedule to a T, but I guarantee you that your frame of mind will be in a better place when it comes to your studying and projects.